How to get out of a Reading Slump

 I’ve found that the best way to get out of a reading slump is just to be patient and go at your own pace.
-Ignore the quiet whispers of envy at the back of your mind when those anomalous readers post their monthly wrap-up of twenty odd books.
+Ignore the quiet whispers of envy at the back of your mind when those anomalous readers post their monthly wrap-ups of twenty+ books.
 Even they experience reading slumps.
 It might be the case that you experience a reading slump whilst you’re already reading something.
 In those cases, you might want to put your current read on the back burner.. indefinitely (we call this a soft DNF) and start something entirely new!